yanriver/yanriver.github.io/index.md

 <h2> About Me </h2>

 <img src="/images/yan1.jpg" class="floatpic" width="200" height="200">
 My name is Chuan Yan(严川).
-I am an assistant professor at Institute of Zoology ([IOZ]), Chinese Academy of Sciences (CAS).
+I am currently working as an assistant professor in the group of Agricultural Animal Ecology, Institute of Zoology ([IOZ]), Chinese Academy of Sciences (CAS).
-I joined IOZ in 2010 as a PHD student supervised by [Prof. Zhibin Zhang], and got the assistant professorship in the group of Agricultural Animal Ecology, IOZ in 2013.
+I joined IOZ in 2010 as a PHD student supervised by [Prof. Zhibin Zhang].
+I graduated and got the assistant professorship of IOZ in 2013.
 Before 2010, I was in Lanzhou University for my master (supervised by Prof.Yingmei Zhang) and bachelor studies.

 Becoming a scientist is a dream from my childhood!
 I am fascinated by both the known and unknown scientific knowledge about the world we are living in, which keeps me going on the path of science.